ChristophGmeiner/NDDE4_DataLake/README.md

 ## Scripts and files

 ### etl.py
-Production-ready etl python script, which takes all the etl steps mentioned above.
+Production-ready etl python script, which performs all the etl steps mentioned above.

-### etl,ipynb
+### etl.ipynb
 Explains the steps in etl.py

 ### s3_inspect.ipynb